KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 The example code above applies t-distributed stochastic neighbor embedding (TSNE) for dimension reduction of distance matrices (DM).
-Afterwards a 'fine' and 'coarse' KMeans clustering is performed with 10 and 20 cluster centers, respectively.
+Afterwards, a 'fine' and 'coarse' KMeans clustering is performed with 10 and 20 cluster centers, respectively.